oatybiscuit/Node-RED-HA-Octopus-Agile-JSONata/README.md

 Attribute fields will hold:

-- the event reference "20240203-1/2" combining the year-month-day with the event out of sequence total
+- the event reference "20240203-1/2" combining the year-month-day with the event out-of sequence total
 - time on and time off as ISO timestamps
 - switching period duration in minutes
 - average price over the period